gauravbansal1410/learning-ai-agents/20260526-master-context.md

 - High level overview first, then details
 - Remind me to commit to GitHub after sessions
 - Keep costs low, prefer local/self-hosted

+## Context Management
+- Remind me to open a new thread when conversation gets too long
+- Paste master-context.md at the start of each new thread